 |

-I've crossed the ocean for a heart of gold
+I've been a miner for a heart of gold

-That keeps me searching for a heart of gold
+That keep me searching for a heart of gold

 And I'm getting old